-Blending pencils are colourless pencils made with the same binder as coloured colour pencils.
+Blending pencils are colourless pencils made with the same binder as colouring pencils.
 They can be used to blend two colours together and are helpful for burnishing.

-Blending stumps create a velvety look with darker shading and can be useful for blending large areas.
-Thinner stumps can be used where more detail is required though use them carefully as they create quite a dark area when blending.
+Blending stumps create a velvety look with darker shading and can be useful for blending large areas of colouring pencil.
+Thinner stumps can be used where more detail is required, though use them carefully as they create quite a dark area when blending.
 It is also quite easy to destroy the tooth of your paper if you don’t use it correctly.

 A tortillon looks visually quite similar to a blending stump, but they are to be used for slightly different purposes.
-A tortillon is to be used for finely detailed areas and you must use a light pressure otherwise you can damage both the tortillon and your paper.
+A tortillon can be used for finely detailed areas and you must use a light pressure otherwise you can damage both the tortillon and your paper.

-Believe it or not, cotton swabs can be used much in the same way as a blending stump or a tortillon but they offer a much cheaper and more accessible alternative.
+Believe it or not, cotton swabs can be used much in the same way as a blending stump or a tortillon – but they offer a much cheaper and more accessible alternative!

-One of our cheapest and favourite kinds of blenders is actually Vaseline (petroleum jelly), which can be used to blend coloured pencils together.
-This is an inexpensive and popular option and can be applied directly to your coloured pencil or applied afterwards with a cotton swab.
+One of our cheapest and favourite kinds of blenders is actually Vaseline (petroleum jelly), which can be used to blend colouring pencils together.
+This is an inexpensive and popular option, and can be applied directly to your coloured pencil, or afterwards with a cotton swab.

 Gamsol is a type of solvent that can be used to blend coloured pencils.
 The solvent dissolves your coloured pencil blending it together for a smooth finish.
 It can be applied with a cotton swap or with a brush – though a cotton swab is easier for beginners.

-It is also possible to blend coloured pencils with an alcohol based blender marker.
-This works in a similar way to Gamsol in that it dissolves the coloured pencil to blend it together for a smooth finish.
+It is also possible to blend colouring pencils with an alcohol based blender marker.
+This works in a similar way to Gamsol in that it dissolves the colouring pencil to blend it together for a smooth finish.
 These colourless markers can also be used for alcohol markers.

 Become a Plus member today to make sure you don’t miss an issue of Colouring Heaven.
 With a Colouring Heaven Plus membership, there are many great benefits you can get including discounted issues and more.
 Find out more here.